josephxbrick/accordion/README.md

 # Accordion
-A Framer.js module for creating vertical accordion controls, with an option to open only one item at a time or any number of items at a time.
+A Framer.js module for creating vertical accordion controls.
+The accordion allows either any number of its items to be open at once, or limit open items to just one at a time.

 Framer sample: [accordion.framer](https://framer.cloud/tIdTw)